 Maternal, Child and Adolescent Health Branch of the Department of Public Health, was awarded \$450,000 to support the development and implementation of three neighborhood taskforces in the Mission, Visitacion Valley/Bayview Hunters Point, and Chinatown.
 With the goal to improve access to and awareness of early preventative oral health services, each taskforce was set to receive \$150,000 to focus on the development of a sustainability plan and expansion of culturally appropriate messaging tailored to the make-up of the respective neighborhoods.
 While the taskforce in the Mission focused on high risk children of Latinx heritage and the Chinatown Taskforce on those of Asian heritage, the Visitacion Valley/ Bayview Hunters Point geared its attention to children of African American heritage.
 All taskforces partnered with CavityFreeSF with regards programming activities and media campaigns.
 CARECEN, APAFSS, and NICOS were identified as host agencies to staff the groups.
+The taskforces did not receive the SDDT funds due to lengthy contracting processes.
 Each task force held focus groups to gather information which will be used to develop the messaging campaign.
 The Chinatown Taskforce has already implemented PSAs on the radio.